ElMyosotisCode/lrn-fe-002-cv-html-semantic/README.md

 8.Some new Inline-Tags: Bold (strong), Italic (i), Underline (u), Emphasis (em), Highlighting or Coping some part in main text (span).

+9.How to anchor-linked another webpage, like in this project I anchor-linked WhatsApp, email and LinkedIn profile.
+So visitors may reach me via WhatsApp or Email, or if they want to see my LinkedIn profile without breaking a sweat.

 ____________________________________________
 From this project, in CSS side, I learnt:
 ____________________________________________